 Choosing the Right Mirror

 When selecting your mirror, ask if there have been any extensive restorations.
-Many frames, particularly those hailing from the late 18th and early 19th centuries in the neoclassical style boasted complex floral swags and garlands that over the years were easily damaged.
+Many frames, particularly those hailing from the late 18th century and early 19th century in the neoclassical style boasted complex floral swags and garlands that over the years were easily damaged.
 Damage of this sort can be repaired, but be wary of examples where the repaired areas are larger than the original, intact areas.
-Also look for a consistency in the overall patina of the frame.
-Splotchy patches or extensive discoloration may indicate a poor restoration.
+Also, look for consistency in the overall patina of the frame.
+Splotchy patches or extensive discoloration may indicate a poor restoration job.

 To be certain, an antique mirror glass should not be perfect.
 Silvering is often worn, and small chips may be present.
-While there are ways to resilver an original glass, remember that blemishes or "diamond dusting" in a mirror is highly desirable.
-Collectors consider these "beauty marks" a testament to the original glassmaker's art.
-If you are using your mirror on your dressing table to apply makeup or in a powder room, you may consider having it resilvered.
+While there are ways to re-silver an original glass, remember that blemishes or "diamond dusting" in a mirror is highly desirable.
+Collectors consider these "beauty marks" of the original glass a testament to the original glassmaker's art.
+If you are using your mirror on your dressing table to apply makeup or in a powder room, you may consider re-silvering it .
 Otherwise, enjoy the charm and rich patina of your antique mirror glass.

 When choosing a mirror for any room in your interior, keep in mind that mirrors give space...they don't take up space.
-Small rooms are instantly larger when a mirror is placed in it.
+Small rooms are instantly larger when a mirror is placed in them.
 Pier mirrors were often placed between windows where the wall was dark to add instant light and air.
 So, don't assume that your small room will need a small mirror; just the opposite may be true.
 You will also want to consider how the mirror's frame will blend with your interior before making a selection.
 Learn more about decorating your space with mirrors in our guide.

 In our modern age of mass production, it is easy to forget that the things we take for granted, such as the mirror, were once considered extremely precious.
-Even so, if you have a keen eye for beauty, you will readily recognize the allure of a fine antique mirror.
+Even so, if you have a keen eye for beauty, you will readily recognize the allure of fine antique mirrors.
 It may be true that the value of the actual glass has taken a back seat to the frame of a mirror, but a true collector or connoisseur will certainly appreciate both of their histories.
 While some of the earliest mirrors come from ancient times, they have adapted throughout the years to become the decorative glass surface we know today.